Hello (Adele song)

-"Hello" was a massive global success, topping the records charts in a record-setting 36 countries, including in the United Kingdom where it became Adele's second chart topper, following "Someone Like You", and had the largest opening week sales in three years.
-In the United States, "Hello" debuted atop the Billboard Hot 100, reigning for ten consecutive weeks whilst becoming Adele's fourth number-one single on the chart and breaking several records, including becoming the first song to sell over a million digital copies in a week.
+"Hello" was a massive global success, topping the records charts in a record-setting 30 countries, including in the United Kingdom where it became Adele's second chart topper, following "Someone Like You", and had the largest opening week sales in three years.
+In the United States, "Hello" debuted atop the Billboard Hot 100, reigning for ten consecutive weeks while becoming Adele's fourth number-one single on the chart and breaking several records, including becoming the first song to sell over a million digital copies in a week.
 By the end of 2015, it had sold 12.3 million units globally (combined sales and track-equivalent streams) and was the year's 7th best-selling single while it stands as one of the best-selling digital singles of all-time.

 The accompanying music video was directed by Xavier Dolan and co-stars Adele and Tristan Wilds.
-"Hello" broke the iTunes records for being number 1 in most countries (102 countries) and the first song to be number 1 in over 100 countries.
-The music video for the song broke the Vevo record by achieving over 27.7 million views within a 24-hour span, held previously by Taylor Swift's "Bad Blood" and the YouTube record for the shortest time to reach one billion views (87 days).
+It broke the Vevo and YouTube records for achieving over 27.7 million views within a 24-hour span, and the record for the shortest time to reach one billion views (87 days) respectively.
+"Hello" broke the iTunes records for being number 1 in most countries (102 countries).
 The music video for the song received seven nominations at the 2016 MTV Video Music Awards, including Video of the Year and Best Female Video.
 At the 59th Annual Grammy Awards, "Hello" won three awards: Record of the Year, Song of the Year, and Best Pop Solo Performance.
 The song also won the Brit Award for British Single, and APRA Award for International Work of the Year.